Hensonmw/hensonmw.github.io/index.md

 ---
 <h1>Hello and Welcome to my home page!</h1>

-<h2>if you are looking for the Thrash Lab website click [HERE](thethrashlab.com)</h2>
+<h2>If you are looking for the Thrash Lab website click <a href="thethrashlab.com">here</a></h2>

-<p>My name is Michael Henson and I am a fourth year graduate student in [Dr. Cameron Thrash's lab](thethrashlab.com) at [Louisiana State University](http://www.lsu.edu/science/biosci/).
+<p>My name is Michael Henson and I am a fourth year graduate student in <a href="thethrashlab.com">Dr. Cameron Thrash's lab</a> at <a href="http://www.lsu.edu/science/biosci/">Louisiana State University</a>.

-Born and raised in the Midwest, I came to LSU and the Thrash lab from [Dr. Deric Learman’s lab](http://people.cst.cmich.edu/learm1dr/Home_Page.html) at Central Michigan University where I completed my MS thesis investigating genomic, physiological, and chromate reduction variation among four isolates [(here)](https://dx.doi.org/10.7717/peerj.1395).
-While at the Learman lab, I was able to take part in projects at [Poyang Lake (Nanchang, China)](https://link.springer.com/article/10.1007/s13213-015-1189-8), [the Antarctic shelf](https://dx.doi.org/10.3389/fmicb.2016.00284), and in Great Lake coastal wetlands.
-Prior to my Master's, I spent a year in [Dr. Jorge Santo Domingo's lab](https://www.researchgate.net/profile/Jorge_Domingo) working as a student contractor.
+Born and raised in the Midwest, I came to LSU and the Thrash lab from <a href="http://people.cst.cmich.edu/learm1dr/Home_Page.html">Dr. Deric Learman's lab</a> at Central Michigan University where I completed my MS thesis investigating genomic, physiological, and chromate reduction variation among four isolates <a href="https://dx.doi.org/10.7717/peerj.1395">(here)</a>.
+While at the Learman lab, I was able to take part in projects at <a href="https://link.springer.com/article/10.1007/s13213-015-1189-8">Poyang Lake (Nanchang, China)</a>, <a href="https://dx.doi.org/10.3389/fmicb.2016.00284">the Antarctic shelf</a>, and in Great Lake coastal wetlands.
+Prior to my Master's, I spent a year in <a href="https://www.researchgate.net/profile/Jorge_Domingo">Dr. Jorge Santo Domingo's lab</a> working as a student contractor.
 Together my research experiences have pulled me in many directions, but ultimately led me to develop a passion for research in environmental microbiology.
-Specifically, I use cultivation-dependent and -independent techniques to help inform our understanding on the evolutionary transition between freshwater and marine ecosystems and how both local and regional disturbances may alter biogeochemical cycling.<p>
+Specifically, I use cultivation-dependent and -independent techniques to help inform our understanding on the evolutionary transition between freshwater and marine ecosystems and how both local and regional disturbances may alter biogeochemical cycling.

 <style>
 * {box-sizing: border-box}